alice33-stu/bitcoin-price-prediction/README.md

-A bitcoin price prediciton project using LSTM modeling.
+This is a bitcoin price prediciton project using LSTM modeling.
 Dataset choosed from Kaggle.